 Can You Put Saniderm On A Peeling Tattoo?

-The short answer is yes, it is safe to use Saniderm on a peeling tattoo upto 24 hours.
-In fact, Saniderm can actually help to protect your new ink while it heals.
+The short answer is yes, it is safe to use Saniderm on a peeling tattoo for up to 24 hours.
+Saniderm can help to protect your new ink while it heals.

 Read more about tattoo peeling here.